Drawing & Painting blog

 Why is it so difficult to draw faces accurately?
-Well we all have an idea about what we think the features of the face should look like and these are usually based on the way we drew them as very small children.
+Well we all have an idea about what we think the features of the face should look like, and these are usually based on the way we drew them as very small children.
 Our notion of what an eye should look like, or a mouth, is like a ‘symbol’ or an idea, and is not really based on true observation.
-But when we draw we allow these impressions to intrude and we are likely to draw what we think we see, and not what we actually see.
+But when we draw we allow these impressions to intrude, and therefore we draw what we think we see, and not what we actually see.

 When we turn our reference drawing upside-down, we can make no assumptions and take no shortcuts.
 The only way to copy the picture is by really observing it accurately: judging the relationship of each shape or line to each other, measuring with our eyes and noticing how areas of different tones compare.
 People tend to assume that an artist’s hand-to-eye coordination is why they can draw well and imagine this to be a sort of magical ability that they are born with.
 In fact when professional artists draw they are constantly measuring by eye and assessing distances, directions, and relationships.

-When you really look closely at the mouth above, or at your own mouth in the mirror.
-You will likely notice that in fact that lips are not bordered all the way round by a sharp edge (sometimes there is a small dark shadow line under part of the bottom lip) but but by an area of intermediate tissue which gradually feathers out.
+Now look closely at the mouth above, or at your own mouth in the mirror.
+You will likely notice that in fact that lips are not bordered all the way round by a sharp edge but by an area of intermediate tissue which gradually feathers out.
 It’s not a hard line but a soft blurry one, particularly on the bottom lip.
 This tissue is not as thin and dark as the lips, but is softer and darker than the rest of the skin on your face.
 The lip tissue itself is rarely one single tone.
-Instead it will likely appear darkest closest to the crease of the mouth and will become much lighter nearer to where it meets the skin above and below the lips.
+It is usually redder and therefore darker nearer to your mouth, and lighter in the outer parts of the lips that meet the skin above or below them.